department-of-veterans-affairs/va.gov-team/products/platform/platform-documentation/2021-02-05-mvp-v2-decision.md

 # What would "MVP V2" of the Platform Documentation look like at end of 2021 Q1?

-This doc provides context to make a decison around how the Content Team proceeds to
+This doc provides context to make a decison around the scope of Platform Documentation MVP 2.
+Although this doc mostly concerns The "Migrate" Initiative, the decision will impacts on our "Plan" Initiative, since the two relate to the same Platform Documentation product.

 _Author:_ Liani Lye, Product Manager, VSP Content/IA